-- A life estate owned by an individual or individual's spouse that was established on exempt property shall be considered to be an exempt resource. - 2) A life estate owned by an individual or individual's spouse that was established on countable property shall be considered a countable resource. - The value of the life estate shall be determined by using the methodology described at 8.100.7.H.3. - 3) A remainder interest held by an individual or individual's spouse on exempt property shall be considered an exempt resource. - 4) A remainder interest held by an individual or individual's spouse on countable property shall be considered a countable resource - i) The value of the remainder interest shall be determined by using the methodology described at 8.100.7.H.4.a.
+- 1) A life estate owned by an individual or individual's spouse that was established on exempt property shall be considered an exempt resource. - 2) A life estate owned by an individual or individual's spouse that was established on countable property shall be considered a countable resource. - a) The value of the life estate shall be determined by using the methodology described at 8.100.7.H.3.a. - 3) A remainder interest held by an individual or individual's spouse on exempt property shall be considered an exempt resource. - 5) A remainder interest held by an individual or individual's spouse on countable property shall be considered a countable resource - a) The value of the remainder interest shall be determined by using the methodology described at 8.100.7.H.4. - 3.
+Determining the Value of a Life Estate - a.
+The value of a life estate interest is calculated using the following method: